chocolate42/flaccid/README.md

 A proof-of-concept multi-threaded variable-blocksize flac encoder frontend using a custom libFLAC as a backend ( https://github.com/chocolate42/flac )

 Currently just a toy for benchmarking, there are many missing features that would be necessary for a user-ready version.
-Input limited to raw or flac, doesn't do seektables or anything non-essential, reads input fully to RAM before encoding, probably doesn't compile on windows, IO and MD5 hashing may be non-optimal or not implemented for some input, etc.
+Input is limited to raw or flac, doesn't do seektables or anything non-essential, reads input fully to RAM before encoding, probably doesn't compile on windows, IO and MD5 hashing may be non-optimal or not implemented for some input, etc.

 ## Build

-First build libFLAC from this repo, it adds a few functions to tap into libFLAC's encoder in a non-streaming way (allowing for among other things SMT): https://github.com/chocolate42/flac
+First build libFLAC from this repo, it adds a few functions to tap into libFLAC's encoder in a non-streaming way: https://github.com/chocolate42/flac

 Then to build flaccid on Linux do something like this:

-gcc -oflaccid flaccid.c -I<PATH_TO_LIBFLAC_INCLUDE> <PATH_TO_libFLAC-static.a> -lcrypto -lm -logg -fopenmp -Wall -O3 -funroll-loops  -Wall -Wextra -Wstrict-prototypes -Wmissing-prototypes -Waggregate-return -Wcast-align -Wnested-externs -Wshadow -Wundef -Wmissing-declarations -Winline  -Wdeclaration-after-statement -fvisibility=hidden -fstack-protector-strong
+gcc -oflaccid chunk.c common.c flaccid.c gset.c load.c merge.c peakset.c tweak.c -I<PATH_TO_LIBFLAC_INCLUDE> <PATH_TO_libFLAC-static.a> -lcrypto -lm -logg -fopenmp -Wall -O3 -funroll-loops  -Wall -Wextra -Wstrict-prototypes -Wmissing-prototypes -Waggregate-return -Wcast-align -Wnested-externs -Wshadow -Wundef -Wmissing-declarations -Winline  -Wdeclaration-after-statement -fvisibility=hidden -fstack-protector-strong

-This is just a copy of the flags used to compile libFLAC, plus OpenMP for SMT and OpenSSL for MD5.
+This is just a copy of the default flags used to compile libFLAC, plus OpenMP for coarse multithreading and OpenSSL for MD5.

 ## Static API